An Orgonomic Theory of Economics: Biological Economics

 We have also seen how our ideas of freedom have got mixed up with the idea of a ‘free’ market and ‘free’ monetary exchange.
 The so-called ‘free’ market came as a by-product of bloody state creation in the Middle East, the same for monetary exchange – neither of which reflected very much real freedom in society.
 Human societies are founded on something much deeper than markets and money and our economies could reflect this.

-Economically, nature is a stateless, private and cooperative system I believe.
+Economically, nature is a cooperative system I believe.
 It is on the whole maybe mainly stateless as there is no overarching, overt, external authority.
 However on more recent reflection I am beginning to think that a state that doesn't impose too much might be reflective of how a certain region of the environment works to provide the parameters for the organisms within it to function.
 Say a forest or moorland environment or a marsh or ocean environment provides different parameters and 'rules' for its inhabitants.
 It appears to be mostly private or shared on a small group level as each organism or collective of organisms ‘owns’ its own body or group of bodies.
-The environment can perhaps be considered as an organism, so perhaps the environment is also mostly private in nature.
-Newtonian or Cartesian ‘machines’ are very poor analogies for natural or cosmic environments, an organism is much closer to reality – see Sheldrake’s arguments in The Science Delusion for more on this.
-Descartes was a psychopath who cruelly experimented on living dogs yet for 300 years we have believed him that the world and its contents should be viewed as a machine with mind only existing via the human pineal gland from the realm of spirit.
+The environment can perhaps be considered as an organism too.
+Newtonian or Cartesian ‘machines’ are on the whole poor analogies for natural or cosmic environments, an organism is much closer to reality – see Sheldrake’s arguments in The Science Delusion for more on this.
+Descartes experimented on living dogs hearts yet for 300 years we have believed him that the world and its contents should be viewed as a machine with mind only existing via the human pineal gland from the realm of spirit.
 Although at least in Descarte's schema of the universe there was recognition of the place of spirit and consciousness in a dualistic system.
 That is more than can be said for today's sterile materialists.
-Perhaps Newton (and Descartes) didn’t privately believe the wider universe was a machine anyway, he believed in many things, including magic.
+Perhaps Newton (and Descartes) didn’t privately believe the wider universe was a machine anyway, Newton believed in many things, including magic.

 Nature is overwhelmingly cooperative in practise and its basic unit, the cell, is an absolutely ideal example of the cooperative.
 A lot of people are unhappy with our current system.
 A billion people are not even getting enough to eat when there is plenty of food – a truly shameful situation for the human race.
 It should be noted on the positive side however that in recent decades we have taken hundreds of millions of people out of absolute poverty and are feeding more people than ever before, so lets not be too hard on ourselves.

-*It is quite hard to find out how many organelles on average there are in an animal cell, if anyone knows please let me know.
+*It is quite hard to find out how many organelles on average there are in an animal cell.